Skip to main content

 Certificate Authority

 Each of the authentication and authorization options provides an optional Certificate Authority checkbox.
-Clicking this box opens a YAML editor, which can be used to input a Certificate Authority X.509 certificate.
+Selecting this checkbox opens a YAML editor where you can enter a Certificate Authority X.509 certificate.

 4. Deploy

 The final step of cluster creation provides an overview of all options selected during the creation process.
 After reviewing and confirming the cluster’s configuration, click the Submit button to deploy the new cluster.
-A screenshot of the final step to creating a cluster, labeled "Deploy" Your cluster will appear on the cluster dashboard with the status Creating.
+A screenshot of the final step to creating a cluster, labeled "Deploy" Your cluster appears on the cluster dashboard with the status Creating.
 When a cluster is ready, its status changes to Healthy.
-If there are configuration or deployment issues, the cluster’s status changes to Unhealthy.
+If configuration or deployment issues occur, the cluster’s status changes to Unhealthy.

 View details of deployed clusters

 To view more information about a deployed cluster, click the vertical ellipses menu beside the cluster name and select View Details.
-This opens the cluster’s current configuration in JSON, as well as information about the cluster’s age, location, name, associated API endpoint, and current state.
+This opens the cluster’s current configuration in JSON, along with information about the cluster’s age, location, name, associated API endpoint, and current state.
 To return to the dashboard, close this panel.
 A screenshot of a UI element showing how to reveal the current config for the cluster

 Cluster statuses